 Here are 4 “must-knows” for a happy, healthy and connected relationship

 - Affairs occur not from sexual curiosity but emotional disconnection, according to Sue Johnson, PhD and author of Hold Me Tight.
-If you sense distance with your partner, do not ignore it.
+If you sense distance with your partner, address it.
 The build up resentment and unmet needs can be toxic.
 Affairs are usually a symptom of a deeper issue that has never been dealt with in the relationship.
 An emotional disconnect has likely occurred.

 - Your past does matter.
 The quality of your attachment to your parents/primary caregivers often directly relates to how you “do” relationships as an adult.
 Do you tend to turn towards – or turn away – from your partner when in distress?
 Do you do relentlessly pursue your partner when distressed?
 Do you withdraw from your partner when you’re distressed?
 These are all questions you can ask yourself to get an idea of what your adult attachment style might be.
 See the article, Relationship Roadblocks?
 Consider Your Attachment Style for more.